What kinds of classes do you offer?

 When do you offer this course?

 Students meet on Tuesday evenings, from 6:00PM-8:00PM at Herbal Passion.
 Because it takes about two months to make some of our medicine, we meet mostly every other Tuesday.
-Sessions are offered from January-March and September-November.
+Sessions are offered twice a year.

 Who takes this course?